We’ve seen numerous articles on the topic of Job Search Fraud or Recruitment Fraud.

 MOST job advertisements (whether via job boards or on employers’ or recruiters’ websites) are genuine.
 ALMOST ALL LinkedIn approaches are genuine, if often irritatingly wide of the mark.
 MOST LinkedIn people are “real”.

 However while it probably won’t happen to you, one in five people targeted by fake jobs lose money.
-According to the charity JobsAware the average sum lost is £2,300 and in 2022 it reported a 35% increase in job scam reports over 2021.
+According to the charity JobsAware the average sum lost is £2,300 and in job scam reports have risen 259% from 2022 to 2023.

 The nature of job applications or even simply having a LinkedIn profile is that you are parting with personal information.
 This could be used by fraudsters and/or render you more susceptible to falling for a ruse, scam or identity theft.